Larry Littlebird

-Lawrence A. Bird or Larry Littlebird (June 6, 1941 – September 15, 2025) was a United American Kewa Pueblo/Laguna Pueblo painter, filmmaker, actor and writer from Santo Domingo, New Mexico.
-He has utilized ink and tempera in his works, which often display a loose, abstracted style.
-Bird has exhibited his artwork across the country and has works in the public collections of several institutions including the Smithsonian National Museum of the American Indian.
+Lawrence A. Bird or Larry Littlebird (June 6, 1941 – September 15, 2025) was an American Kewa Pueblo/Laguna Pueblo painter, filmmaker, actor and writer from Santo Domingo, New Mexico.
+He utilized ink and tempera in his works, which often display a loose, abstracted style.
+Littlebird exhibited his artwork across the country and had works in the public collections of several institutions including the Smithsonian National Museum of the American Indian.